 The primary objective for the PGY-I year is the acquisition of knowledge, skills, and professionalism necessary to practice as a physician.
 This is a year in which a resident's professional identity shifts from student to physician, and navigating this transition successfully is the primary aim.
 The PGY-I year curriculum provides a foundation of knowledge and skills in internal medicine, emergency medicine, and neurology, as well as a basic introduction to psychiatry.
+Starting this year, there is now a PGY-1 Psychiatry didactics curriculum where residents meet with GW Psychiatry faculty to learn the basic skills of Psychiatry early on.

 Residents completing the PGY-II year acquire an extensive knowledge of psychiatric disorders that includes all major DSM-V diagnostic categories for children, adolescents, and adults.
 They gain competence in pharmacological treatments through an intensive year-long weekly seminar in clinical neurosciences and psychopharmacology.
 They learn how to conduct family meetings for hospitalized patients that emphasize psychoeducation, relapse prevention, and the countering of stigma against psychiatric illness.
 They learn skills for supportive group therapy with inpatients.
 They complete the first level of training in long-term psychodynamic psychotherapy through seminars, weekly supervision, and psychotherapy cases.